Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Notation

-Kardo\v s et al.~\cite{KarKLM17} established the following relation between the tree-depth of a graph $G$ and the branch-depth of the associated matroid $M(G)$.
-It is worth noting that Proposition~\ref{prop:bdtd2} does not hold without the assumption on $2$-connectivity of a graph $G$: the tree-depth of an $n$-vertex path is $\lfloor\log_2 n\rfloor$, however, its matroid is formed by $n-1$ independent elements, i.e, its branch-depth is one.

-\begin{proposition} For any graph $G$, the branch-depth of the graphic matroid $M(G)$ is at most the tree-depth of the graph $G$ decreased by one. \end{proposition}
+Similarly to the relation between tree-depth of graphs and long paths, branch-depth is related to the existence of long circuits in a matroid~\cite[Proposition 3.4]{KarKLM17}. \begin{proposition} Let~$M$ be a matroid.
+If the branch-depth of~$M$ is~$d$, then every circuit of~$M$ has at most~$2^d$ elements. \end{proposition} Kardo\v s et al.~\cite{KarKLM17} also established the following relations between the tree-depth of a graph~$G$ and the branch-depth of the associated matroid~$M(G)$.
+It is worth noting that Proposition~\ref{prop:bdtd2} does not hold without the assumption on~$2$-connectivity of a graph~$G$: the tree-depth of an~$n$-vertex path is~$\lfloor\log_2 n\rfloor$, however, its matroid is formed by~$n-1$ independent elements, i.e, its branch-depth is one. \begin{proposition} For any graph~$G$, the branch-depth of the graphic matroid~$M(G)$ is at most the tree-depth of the graph~$G$ decreased by one. \end{proposition} \begin{proposition} For any~$2$-connected graph~$G$, the branch-depth of the graphic matroid~$M(G)$ is at least~$\frac{1}{2}\log_2(\td(G)-1)$. \end{proposition} Further properties of depth-decompositions and the branch-depth of matroids can be found in~\cite{KarKLM17}.